OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 the course; in particular, a course may stitch together various small pieces of any existing content to form its outline.

-.. warning:: At this writing, no UI supports more than one single
+.. warning:: At this writing, no UI fully supports more than one single
 			 content package per course.
+That is, the bundle can only contain one content package.

+.. caution:: At this writing, certain portions of the server may not
+			 fully support more than one content package per course or using the same content package in multiple distinct courses.
 That is, the bundle can only contain one content package.

 .. warning:: The content packages used by courses **MUST** be
 			 installed in the site library; they **MUST NOT** be